-The selected historical consolidated statements of income data for the fiscal years ended December 31,2010, 2009, and 2008 and the balance sheet data as of December 31, 2010 and 2009, were derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected historical consolidated statements of income data for the periods year ended December 31, 2007, January 1, 2006 through September 18, 2006 and September 19, 2006 through December 31, 2006, and the balance sheet data as of December 31,2008, 2007 and 2006, were derived from our audited consolidated financial statements which are not included in this Annual Report on Form 10-K.
+The selected historical consolidated statements of operations data for the fiscal years ended December 31, 2011, 2010, and 2009 and the balance sheet data as of December 31, 2011 and 2010, were derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected historical consolidated statements of operations data for the years ended December 31, 2008 and 2007, and the balance sheet data as of December 31, 2008 and 2007 were derived from our audited consolidated financial statements which are not included in this Annual Report on Form 10-K.

-- (6) Medicare admissions represents the aggregate number of new cases approved for Medicare services during a specified period. - (7) Adjusted EBITDA for 2009 includes a \$1.2 million charge related to the separation agreement with the former Chairman of Addus HealthCare.
+(4) Medicare admissions represents the aggregate number of new cases approved for Medicare services during a specified period.